ISO 11607 Package Validation

-There are a number of tests that can be used to evaluate the package integrity and seal strength.
-These tests include tensile testing, dye penetration, burst strength, tear resistance, puncture and bubble emission testing.
+Several tests can be used to evaluate the package integrity and seal strength.
+These tests include tensile testing, dye penetration, burst strength, tear resistance, puncture, and bubble emission testing.

 Keystone Package Testing is an expert in assessing sterilized medical equipment packaging.
-Our large ISO-17025 accredited test lab is full of test equipment including dozens of temperature and humidity chamber, shakers, compression machines and other test apparatus.
+Our large ISO-17025 accredited test lab is full of test equipment including dozens of temperature and humidity chambers, shakers, compression machines, and other test apparatus.
 This large fleet of equipment allows us the ability to provide short lead times on scheduling.

-If you are in need of medical package testing and the need to validate healthcare packaging, you came to the right place.
+If you require medical package testing and the need to validate healthcare packaging, you came to the right place.
 Please request a quote to get started.
 If you are not sure of what you need, contact us and we can answer any package testing questions that you might have.